 Talofa lava, Kia Ora and greetings.

 I have worked in government and in the private sector and now teach at a decile 1 school in South Auckland, where successful educational experiences are the proven way to positive futures for students, families and their communities.
-I enjoy working with the Joyce Fisher Charitable Trust, under the Scholarship Programme to support young Maori and Pacifica scholarship students achieve their great potentials.
+I enjoy working with the Joyce Fisher Charitable Trust, under the Scholarship Programme to support young Maori and Pasifika scholarship students achieve their great potentials.